 What is a restorative practitioner?

-Anyone can be restorative, and we can be restorative in any context or setting, and at any level of conflict, from minor disagreements or tensions, to serious harm and hurt.
+Anyone can be restorative, and we can be restorative in any context or setting, and at any level of conflict, from minor disagreements or tensions to serious harm and hurt.

 Does it just deal with conflict?

 The restorative approach gives everyone in the group an equal voice.
 Everyone has an opportunity to have their say and to be heard.
 Being restorative means we stop looking for someone to blame and start looking at how to repair the relationship.

 What are the benefits of restorative practices?